hzhu/sol-swap/README.md

 [x] introduce iOS-style modal sheet
 [x] implement mobile combobox
-[x] swipe down at the beginning of list should not dismiss sheet [x] sell token search button should open bottom sheet [-] restructure mobile designs: create modal + sheet trigger [ ] animate and turn chevron for token search buttons [x] selecting the same opposite token should flip the trade direction [ ] add 🔍 and chevron svg icon
+[x] swipe down at the beginning of list should not dismiss sheet [x] only show insufficient balance message is wallet is connected [x] sell token search button should open bottom sheet [x] restructure mobile designs: create modal + sheet trigger [x] selecting the same opposite token should flip the trade direction [ ] loading skeleton for when receive amount is pending [ ] max button populates the sell input
+[ ] introduce font-awesome
+[ ] add warning icon to insufficient balance
+[ ] add 🔍 and chevron svg icon
-[ ] token search trigger should have all button states [ ] add pending state to balance fetch so doesn't flash 0 [ ] broken image should have a fallback
+[ ] close button for bottom sheet should have some affordance (button states) [ ] add pending state to balance fetch so doesn't flash 0 [ ] animate and turn chevron for token search buttons [ ] token search trigger should have all button states [ ] broken image should have a fallback
-[x] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
 [ ] tokenlist: dynamically fetch token list
 [ ] tokenlist: async defer the token list
 [ ] tokenlist: persist token list in index db